Dispute Models

 - delaying or invalidating downstream reliance

-A mature dispute model must therefore be economically symmetrical enough that:
+A mature dispute model must therefore be economically balanced enough that:

 - honest challenge is worth bringing